 In 2016, the Arizona baseball team appeared in the NCAA National Championship title series.

-In the 2016–2017 academic year, the Honors College had grown to 5,508 students.
+In the academic year 2016–2017, the Honors College grew to 5,508 students.

 In February 2017, Dave Heeke was named Arizona's 13th Director of Athletics.

-On April 1, 2017, Dave Heeke officially started in his role as Arizona's Director of Athletics.
+On April 1, 2017, Dave Heeke officially started his role as Director of Athletics at the University of Arizona.

-In 2017, The Center for World University Rankings ranked University of Arizona No. 52 in the world and 34 in the U.S.
+In 2017, The Center for World University Rankings ranked the University of Arizona No. 52 in the world and 34 in the U.S.

 In 2018, ZonaZoo received the Best Student Section of the Year award from the National Collegiate Student Section Association.